lang-uk/ner-uk/scripts/README.md

 ## Stanza
 Stanza already have almost everything that is required to train on our data set merged in.
-Some fixes are pending to be merged from `https://github.com/gawy/stanza.git --branch ner-languk-def-split` (ability to read train-test split from our file insted of random split).

 Run: `scripts/train_stanza_ner.sh`